 Once the crisis has been mastered, reflect on everything again.
 How did you manage to turn everything around?
 Which skills and strengths helped you the most?
 Focus on these in the future and watch your resilience grow.

 Self-praise is allowed after a successfully solved problem.
-Keep reminding yourself that you did it on your own and that you are capable of overcoming difficult times with flying colors.
+Call to mind again and again Memorythat you have made it on your own and are quite capable of mastering difficult times with flying colors.

 "Many roads lead to Rome" - true to this motto, different approaches also lead to overcoming a certain challenge.
 So the trick is not to find a solution that works, but one that is particularly feasible for you.